martimik/TuHlaRi-core/dokumentit/02-vaatimusmaarittely/UseCase/use-case-tuotteen-luonti.md

-# Use Case 1 Tuotteen Syöttäminen
+# Use Case 1 - Uuden tuotteen luominen

 ## Use Case